readthedocs/readthedocs.org/docs/user/guides/set-up-single-sign-on-saml.rst

 Existing users
 ~~~~~~~~~~~~~~

-Existing users with email addresses from your configured domain will not be required to sign up using SAML,
+Existing users with email addresses from your configured domain will not be required to sign in using SAML,
 but they won't be automatically joined to your organization.

 If you want to enforce SAML for existing users, you have the following options: